• Skip to primary navigation

 Step 1 – Make the Crust

-Roll out the pie dough onto parchment paper and then just slip the parchment paper onto your rimmed baking sheet before you add the fruit.
+Roll out the pie dough a little thicker than you would for a pie right onto parchment paper and then just slip the parchment paper onto your rimmed baking sheet before you add the fruit.
 I find that the dough is easier to handle if you refrigerate it for just a few minutes before adding the fruit.

 A galette dough rolled out on parchment paper with fruit in the center.